Preconception Health Toolkit

 Community Participation, Education, and Project Promotion Plan: Objectives, Activities, and Worksheet

 The conditions in which we are born, grow, live, work, and age—also referred to as social determinants of health—impact preconception and interconception health.
 To address pervasive health inequities, social determinants of health must inform strategies for improving sexual and reproductive health.
-Family planning agencies should continue providing opportunities for clinicians and staff to analyze the root causes of maternal morbidity and mortality and give them resources and training to act to reduce racial inequities.
+SRH agencies should continue providing opportunities for clinicians and staff to analyze the root causes of maternal morbidity and mortality and give them resources and training to act to reduce racial inequities.
 This foundation will give staff both the motivation and skills to make changes.

 Action Steps Supportive Resources